xujian/interactive/README.md

   };

   const handleConfirm = async () => {
-    const confirmed = await $.confirm("Are you sure you want to delete this?", {
+    const confirmed = await $.confirm('Are you sure you want to delete this?', {
-      variant: 'destructive',
+      danger: true,
       okText: 'Delete',
     })
     if (confirmed) {